sebastianbrzustowicz/Robot-tasker-API/README.md

 ## Data transmitted to vehicle

-Data is sent in JSON format.
+Data is sent in stringified JSON format.
+There are no restrictions imposed on the data to be transmitted in terms of quantity or naming.
 Keywords and types may vary depending on vehicle type used.
+Basically the data content depends on the client and the vehicle implementation, because this app is just a connector.
 Current state of object is fitting quadcopter data.
 Example values: